apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that the read operation has been declared, we can define an additional file for the further preprocessing of the dataset.
-For this we create a .json file that holds information about the operations that will be performed on individual columns.
+For this, we create a .json file that holds information about the operations that will be performed on individual columns.
 For the sake of this tutorial we will use the file "jspec.json" with the following content:

 .. code-block::